-One way to include all students — even those who don’t have a safe route to school — is to have students log the miles that they walk or bike outside school.
-There are many ways to track the walking and biking trips that students make.
-For instance, students can punch holes in their own personal frequent walker/bicyclist cards, or they can place stickers on a calendar for every trip they make.
+One way to include all students—even those who don’t have a safe route to school—is to have students log the miles that they walk, bike or roll outside school.
+There are many ways to track the walking and rolling trips that students make.
+For instance, students can punch holes in their own personal frequent walker/roller cards, or they can place stickers on a calendar for every trip they make.

 Do you want to start a program in your community?
 Download a Mileage Log template: